nelhage/minimax.dev/content/docs/ultimate/pn-search/02-dfpn.md

     B(1,2)   C(1,3)
 ```

 In vanilla PN search, we would descend to `B` (it has the minimal δ).
-This descent would expand some child, update some number of proof numbers on the path from B to the MPN, and then eventually ascend up through the tree to `A` before ultimately returning to the root.
+We would expand some child, update some number of proof numbers on the path from B to the MPN, and then eventually ascend up through the tree to `A` before ultimately returning to the root.

-In this case, we would have no guarantee that this process will update `A`'s or even `B`'s proof numbers; it might update some children but not propagate up to `A` or `B`.
-If we are not storing the entire subtree, but only tracking children on the stack during each recursive call, we will have no way to store the updated proof numbers, and the descent will be ineffectual.
+In general, this expansion might not update `A`'s or even `B`'s proof numbers; it might update some children but not propagate up to `A` or `B`.
+(We talked about this possibility [last time][staying-deep]).

+If we are not storing the entire subtree, but only tracking children on the stack during each recursive call, we will have no way to store the updated proof numbers produced by this descent, and no way to make progress.

-What we want to do is to instead descend to `B`, and recursively perform a search rooted at `B` _until the result has implications for A_.
-If, for instance, we search at B and return a new `(φ, δ)` pair of `(2, 4)`, then we want to return to `A`, since `C` is now the most-proving child and we should switch to examining it instead.
+From the perspective of a search rooted at `A`, what we instead want to do is to descend to `B`, and recursively perform a search rooted at `B` _until the result has implications for A_.
+If, for instance, B's proof numbers change to `(2, 4)`, then we want to return to `A`, since `C` is now the most-proving child and we should switch to examining it instead.

+This gets us close to the DFPN algorithm.
+The core routine of a DFPN search is a routine `MID(position, limit) -> pns`[^mid], which takes in a game position and a pair of _threshold_ values, `(φₜ, δₜ)`. `MID` will search rooted at `position` until the proof numbers at that position equal or exceed either limit value[^solved] (i.e. `φₜ ≥ ϕ || δ ≥ δₜ`).
+At this point, `MID` will return the updated proof numbers for that position.

+## Selecting thresholds

-So what does it mean to search `B` "until the result matters"?
+So how does `MID` choose thresholds to pass to its recursive children?
+To determine this, we need to examine what it means to search to search `B` "until the result matters at `A`."
 Recall from [last time][phidelta] the definitions of φ and δ:

 {{<katex>}}
 \begin{aligned}